Is a Phobia of Turtles and Tortoise Causing You Stress?

 Overcoming the fear of turtles and tortoises is entirely possible.
 Here are some strategies that have helped many of our clients at Creature Courage:

-• Education: Learning about turtles and tortoises can help to demystify them and reduce your fear.
+- Education: Learning about turtles and tortoises can help to demystify them and reduce your fear.
 Understanding their behaviour, their habitat, and the fact that most species are harmless to humans can be reassuring.
-Fortunately, turtles and tortoises are creatures full of interesting facts and can be very cute and adorable! (especially as babies, Google ‘baby tortoise eating,’ you wont be disappointed!)
-The more fascination and compassion you feel for tortoised and turtles the less afraid you will be of them.
+Fortunately, turtles and tortoises are creatures full of interesting facts and can be very cute and adorable! (especially as babies, Google ‘baby tortoise eating,’ you won’t be disappointed!)
+The more fascination and compassion you feel for tortoises and turtles, the less afraid you will be of them.

-• Exposure Therapy: Gradually exposing yourself to turtles and tortoises within a controlled environment can help to desensitise you to your fear.
-Exposure therapy is an extremely effective course of treatment and works by building through your fear from, perhaps, looking at pictures to begin, then videos, and eventually seeing the creatures in person and, even, in their natural habitat.
+- Exposure Therapy: Gradually exposing yourself to turtles and tortoises within a controlled environment can help to desensitise you to your fear.
+Exposure therapy is an extremely effective course of treatment.
+It works by slowly exposing yourself, first with photos and videos, then actually interacting with a real turtle or tortoise.

-• Holistic Approaches: At Creature Courage, we combine all these techniques, including art therapy and Neuro Linguistic Programming (NLP), for a fully comprehensive treatment plan tailored to each individual’s needs.
+- Holistic Approaches: At Creature Courage, we combine all these techniques, additionally including art therapy and Neuro Linguistic Programming (NLP), for a fully comprehensive treatment plan tailored to each individual’s needs.

 Frequently Asked Questions